 - Financing—promoting increased federal investment in infrastructure modernization, research and development, and smart technologies; expanding public-private partnerships; aligning public and private investments; and mobilizing private capital and an associated pipeline of projects to pilot innovative partnerships.

-- Regulatory flexibility and efficiency of service—proposing commonsense, flexible policies to improve the enabling environment for businesses to continue creative and innovative approaches, including water recycling and reuse, to address their water challenges.
+- Regulatory flexibility and efficiency of service—proposing commonsense, flexible policies to improve the enabling environment for businesses to continue creative and innovative approaches.

-- Small communities and small business needs—catalyzing investments and policy solutions specifically focused on the needs of small communities and small businesses.
+- Small communities and small business needs—providing investments and policy solutions specifically focused on the needs of the agricultural sector, small communities, and small businesses, including improving access to water and sanitation in rural areas.

-- Technology innovation—helping increase innovation by authorizing and funding the creation of a National Water Infrastructure Test Bed Network and establishing a national program for collaborating and sharing best practices.
-This activity also includes promoting the export of U.S. technologies, products, and services.
+- Technology innovation—increasing innovation and its adoption by reducing barriers to implementation, promoting effective utility management, and helping communities achieve the scale and expertise necessary to deploy technology through additional technical assistance and cooperative arrangements.
+This effort also supports funding the creation of a National Water Infrastructure Test Bed Network (TBN), establishing a national program for collaborating and sharing best practices, and promoting exports of water technologies, products, and services.

 - Workforce development—engaging the U.S. Department of Labor and the U.S. Environmental Protection Agency to establish a workforce development program to ensure the water and wastewater systems of tomorrow.